John Haines

 John Meade Haines (June 29, 1924 – March 2, 2011) was an American poet and educator who had served as the poet laureate of Alaska.
+Published in 2024, the book May the Owl Call Again, A Return to Poet John Meade Haines, 1924-2011 focuses on the last 2 years of the poet’s life.
+With 32 poems, 5 essays, and 2 Letters to the Editor, it is an intimate correspondence of words, writings, and letters with reflections on life, death, and friendship.

 Early life

 John Mead Haines was born in Norfolk, Virginia.
 He was the son of a career Navy officer and moved from state to state, living in California, Hawaii, Washington, and New England.
 He later moved to Washington, D.C where he attended St. John's College High School.
 He served in the Navy as Sonar Man Third Class from 1943 to 1946.
 Haines was sent to San Diego Naval Training Station.
 Once his training was finished, he was sent to San Pedro to crew a Battleship for a few months and later sent to Norfolk, Virginia.
 In Norfolk, he was a part of a small vessel crew until he was reassigned to Boston, Massachusetts.
 In Boston, he was assigned to the USS Knapp (DD-653) Destroyer.
 Haines was a part of the Marshall Island invasion, the bombardment of Kwajalein, the battle of Truk, and assaults on Marinas, Saipan and Tinian, and The Philippines.
 Once the war was over, he went back to Coronado, California.
 He went to Washington shortly after.

 He was educated at the National Art School from 1946 to 1947.
 In 1947, Haines bought a 160-acre homestead claim 80 miles outside of Fairbanks, Alaska.
 Haines was unable to paint because of his paint freezing from the cold weather of Alaska and started writing that first winter while he was on the Richardson Homestead.
-In 1948 he left Alaska because he wanted to back to school.
+In 1948 he left Alaska because he wanted to go back to school.
 He attended American University from 1948 to 1950.
 At the American University he studied painting and sculpture while he was working as a Draftsman at the Navy Department.
-He attend From 1950 to 1952 he studied at Hans Hofmann's School of Fine Arts in New York before moving to Alaska where he homesteaded from 1954 to 1969.
+From 1950 to 1952 he studied at Hans Hofmann's School of Fine Arts in New York before moving to Alaska where he homesteaded from 1954 to 1969.
 Haines moved to San Diego in 1969, and lived in the lower 48 states for several years before returning to Alaska.
 He died in Fairbanks, Alaska.

 Tributes to John Haines by the author and literary critic John A. Murray were published in The Bloomsbury Review, July–August 2011 and The Sewanee Review, Winter 2012.